©1978

 maturity as immaturity obsessed with wrong values and far too

 frantic and shallow in a search for success.
-At the end of each phase we awake

 more fully to understanding.
 Each compartment of life opens to